Eleventh grade

-first grade (also known as 1st Grade, Grade 1, or Junior year) is the first. year of formal or compulsory education.
-It is typically the 3rd year of high school.
+Eleventh grade (also known as 11th Grade, Grade 11, or Junior year) is the eleventh year of formal or compulsory education.
+It is typically the second or third year of high school.
 Students in eleventh grade are usually 16-17 years of age.

 Australia

 In Australia, Year 11 is the twelfth year of education and fifth year of high school education.
 Although there are slight variations between the states, most students in Year 11 are aged around fifteen, sixteen, or seventeen.
 In Queensland, Year 11 students are the youngest in the country, as they usually enter at age fifteen.

 In New South Wales, Year 11 is the shortest year as it only lasts three whole terms.
 Students commence Year 12 in Term 4 instead of completing a fourth term of Year 11.

 Year 11 is followed by Year 12, the final year of high school.

 Bangladesh

 In Bangladesh, students get admitted in the 11th grade after passing the Secondary School Certificate (SSC) examinations.
 Educational institutions offering the 11th–12th grade education are known as colleges.
 To study in the 11th grade, students must choose one of the three streams. (i.e., science, humanities, business studies.)